DellGEOS/AzureStackHOLs/lab-guides/07-ExpandingAzureStackHCICluster/readme.md

 ## Task 02 - Expand cluster (1node->2node)

-This lab assumes moving from one node (connected with one cable to physical switch) to 2 node cluster with converged networking.
+This task assumes moving from one node (connected with one cable to physical switch) to 2 node cluster with converged networking.
 Therefore it involves connecting second pNIC into vSwitch on first node and configure converged networking on both nodes (adding vNICs for SMB and configuring RDMA)

 **Step 1** Install roles and features on second node